Arabic Timed Text Style Guide

 - Forced narratives should be enclosed in double straight quotes (" "), except for foreign dialogue.

-- If a forced narrative extends across multiple subtitles, use one set of quotes for each subtitle.
+- If a forced narrative for on-screen text extends across multiple subtitles, use one set of quotes for each subtitle.

 - Never combine a forced narrative with dialogue in the same subtitle.